-New and revised IFRS Accounting Standards in issue but not yet effective
+New and revised IFRS Standards in issue that have become effective during the year:

-Amendments to IAS 1 Presentation of Financial Statements-Classification of Liabilities as Current or Non-
+Amendments to IAS 1 Classification of Liabilities as Current or Non-current

-The amendments to IAS 1 published in January 2020 affect only the presentation of liabilities as current or noncurrent in the statement of financial position and not the amount or timing of recognition of any asset, liability, income or expenses, or the information disclosed about those items.
+The Company has adopted the amendments to IAS 1, published in January 2020, in the current year.
+The amendments affect only the presentation of liabilities as current or non-current in the statement of financial position and not the amount or timing of recognition of any asset, liability, income or expenses, or the information disclosed about those items.

 The amendments clarify that the classification of liabilities as current or non-current is based on rights that are in existence at the end of the reporting period, specify that classification is unaffected by expectations about whether an entity will exercise its right to defer settlement of a liability, explain that rights are in existence if covenants are complied with at the end of the reporting period, and introduce a definition of 'settlement' to make clear that settlement refers to the transfer to the counterparty of cash, equity instruments, other assets or services.

-The amendments are applied retrospectively for annual periods beginning on or after 1 January 2024, with early application permitted.
-The IASB has aligned the effective date with the 2022 amendments to IAS 1.
-If an entity applies the 2020 amendments for an earlier period, it is also required to apply the 2022 amendments early.
-The directors of the parent company anticipate that the application of these amendments may have an impact on the company's consolidated financial statements in future periods.
+The amendments did not have an impact on the Company's statement of financial position.

-Amendments to IAS 1 Presentation of Financial Statements-Non-current Liabilities with Covenants therefore must be considered in assessing the classification of the liability as current or noncurrent).
+Amendments to IAS 1- Non-current Liabilities with Covenants